Transformations support the following data types.

 Tip: You can use the

-coalescefunction to use a default value when nulls are encountered.
+coalescefunction to supply a default value when nulls are encountered.
 See coalesce.

 As a best practice, Tamr recommends a forward-looking approach that keeps data types consistent by treating all unified attributes as arrays.
 Using this approach can make your transformations more resilient to software and data changes over time.
 An example follows.
 However, transformations for single-valued attributes are often easier to write.

-Tip: Multi-values can be particularly useful in mastering projects as they allow the computation of similarity across columns of your source data.
+Tip: Multi-value arrays can be particularly useful in mastering projects as they allow the computation of similarity across columns of your source data.
 For example, you can

-GROUP BY a small set of columns that indicate a clear cluster (such as company_division, product_number, and product_description) and then use the aggregating function
+GROUP BY a small set of columns that indicate a clear cluster (such as company_division, product_number, and product_description).
+You can then use the aggregating function

 top() to keep multiple common values for very informative columns.
 See Group By and Functions.